New Earth (Doctor Who): Outside references

+Cassandra uses the UK slang term "chav", although she is unable to mimic Rose's accent properly, instead making attempts at Cockney rhyming slang.
+Rose refers to Chip as "Gollum".

 Production

 Russell T Davies said of the episode "I promised Billie [Piper] an episode in which she'd be funny.
 So episode one of the new series is very much based around comedy for Billie."

 The exterior scenes on New Earth were shot at Rhossili Bay overlooking Worm's Head on the Gower Peninsula on 26 September 2005.
 The hospital basement scenes were recorded at Tredegar House in Newport.
 The location for the pods containing the human specimens was a disused paper mill previously used as the base of the Nestene Consciousness in "Rose".
 The hospital scenes were filmed inside the Wales Millennium Centre.
 The nightclub the Doctor and Rose take Cassandra (as Chip) to at the end was filmed at the restaurant Ba Orient in Cardiff Bay.
 As it was filmed during the day, the building was covered with black drapes.
 The exterior shots of the lift car as Rose descends to the basement are reused footage from "Rose".
 Cassandra's face and body was put in during post-production by The Mill.

 The producer's and director's credits have been amended slightly since "The Christmas Invasion", so that now the credit is in lower case and the name of the crew-member is in capitals.
 This was the result of a suggestion from a Doctor Who Magazine editor, who felt the previous arrangement had made the job seem more important than the crewmember.

 This episode is set twenty-three years after the events of the 2005 episode "The End of the World", and thirty years prior to the events of the 2007 episode "Gridlock".
 According to Russell T Davies on the episode commentary, Cassandra's earlier self bases Chip on the man who had praised her beauty at the party — Chip himself.
 Where the "pattern" for Chip comes from in the first instance is thus unclear, creating an ontological paradox.

 Also in the commentary, Tennant noted that the TARDIS has moved since "The Christmas Invasion".
 He speculates that there might have been many off-screen adventures, or (observing that it no longer seems like Christmas in the introduction) perhaps that the Doctor "lived there for a bit".